pusher/pusher-websocket-react-native/README.md

 ```

 After calling `init(...)` you can connect to the Pusher servers.
-You can subscribe to channels before calling `connect()`
+You can subscribe to channels before calling `connect()`.

 ## Configuration

-There are a number of configuration parameters which can be set for the Pusher client.
+There are a few configuration parameters which can be set for the Pusher client.
 The following table
-describes for which platform the parameter is available:
+describes available parameters for each platform:

 | parameter                | Android | iOS |
 | ------------------------ | ------- | --- |